 5. You’ll need to arm yourself with facts and advocate for your needs.

-Even once you’ve found a provider willing to try a VBAC with you, you will likely still need to advocate for yourself throughout the process, as myths about VBAC still abound.
+Even once you’ve found an obstetrician willing to try a VBAC with you, you will likely still need to advocate for yourself throughout the process, as myths about VBAC still abound.
 It can be helpful to get your partner on board too, and/or hire a doula or birthing assistant who will help you advocate.

 Jessica Smock, a mom of two from New York, shared her VBAC/advocacy story with Scary Mommy: